d-maurya/DIPCA-EIV/README.md

 # DIPCA-EIV
 This repo contains the implementation of dynamic iterative PCA proposed for identification of a system where the input and output measurements are corrupted with Gaussian white noise.
-Feel free to check out some of the other closely related and latest works on DIPCA algorithm from <a href="https://d-maurya.github.io/web/">my webpage </a> <br>.
+Feel free to check out some of the other closely related and latest works on DIPCA algorithm from <a href="https://d-maurya.github.io/web/">my webpage </a>.

 Please refer the demo_dipca.m, readme.txt files for usgae of the dipca function.
 You can also type the following command to get the documentation in Matlab:
 - doc dipca_ref <br>